AlexcapFF/MSc-Data-Science-AUEB/02. Large Scale Data Management/README.md

 # Large Scale Data Management (2nd Trimester)
-*This branch contains the final assignment for the course Large Scale Data Management* <br>
+*This folder contains the final assignment for the course Large Scale Data Management* <br>

 The course served as an introduction to Big data management, Map-Reduce and PySpark. <br>